French Dressing (1964 film)

 French Dressing is a 1964 British comedy film directed by Ken Russell (in his feature directorial debut) and starring James Booth, Marisa Mell and Roy Kinnear.
-It was written by Peter Myers, Ronald Cass and Peter Brett.
+It was written by Peter Myers, Ronald Cass, and Peter Brett, with contributions by Johnny Speight.

 The plot concerns a deckchair attendant in the run-down seaside resort of Gormleigh-on-Sea who is promoted to publicity officer.
 In an effort to drum up interest in the town, he organises a film festival and invites a major French film star.
 The event is soon thrown into chaos by the machinations of jealous mayors from rival towns.

 Russell later called it "a very unhappy film as far as I was concerned".

 Plot

 Jim Stephens is a deckchair attendant working in the flagging seaside resort town of Gormleigh in a job secured for him by his friend, the entertainments manager Henry Liggott.
 Jim enjoys his easy life in the town with his girlfriend, Judy, a young reporter on the local paper.
 Things are soon turned upside down when Judy writes an article at Jim's suggestion calling for a film festival featuring Brigitte Bardot to revitalise the town and bring in tourists.

 The three of them are summoned to see the mayor to explain Jim's conduct the following morning.
 When Jim admits he can't get Bardot the mayor threatens him with dismissal.
 This leads Jim to suggest that instead of getting Bardot, they try to secure the French film star Françoise Fayol, whose latest New Wave film Pavements of Boulogne is premiering in Boulogne.
 With the mayor's approval, Stephens and Liggott travel across the Channel on the Medway Queen to persuade her to attend the planned film festival.

 Once in France they find Fayol by accident when she drives into a group of inflatable dolls on the beach.
 They burn the dolls.
 They then find that Fayol is frustrated by being typecast as a sex symbol rather than being given more intellectual roles and wishes to break free from her domineering mentor.
 The two Englishman are able to win her friendship by helping to destroy a large consignment of inflatable replica models of her which she hates.
 She accompanies them back to Britain, where the people of Gormleigh organise a pageant based on the links between England and France to welcome her.
 The floats depict: King Harold getting an arrow in the eye at the Battle of Hastings; Madame Guillotine; and French art.
 The Napoleon and Josephine float gets jammed and the VIP grandstand accidentally gets launched down a slipway.